leucos/toji/README.md

 Note that the time range considered always starts at 00h00 for the start value, and 23h59 for the end value.

+When symbolic dates (e.g. `week`, `yesterday`, ...) are used, the generated date depends on context. the start date is 00:00 in the first day of the period. if used in to, it will be the 23:59 in the last day of the period. if -to is omitted, the first value is implied (e.g. `toji sync yesterday` is equivalent to `toji sync yesterday -to yesterday`).

 Finally, weekdays have short form equivalents (`mon`, `tue`, `wed`, `thu`, `fri`, `sat`, `sun`) for convenience

 #### Examples

-**sync all Toggl entries between yesterday at 00h00 and yesterday at 23h59**
+##### Sync all Toggl entries between yesterday at 00h00 and yesterday at 23h59

 ```bash
 toji sync yesterday
 ```

-**show which entries would be added to Jira worklog but not add them (dry run mode)**
+##### Show which entries would be added to Jira worklog but not add them (dry run mode)

 ```bash
 toji sync yesterday -n
 ```

-**sync all Toggl entries found for issues DEV-55 and DEV-69 between yesterday at 00h00 and yesterday at 23h59**
+##### Sync all Toggl entries found for issues DEV-55 and DEV-69 between yesterday at 00h00 and yesterday at 23h59

 ```bash
 toji sync yesterday -o DEV-55,DEV-69
 ```

-**sync all Toggl entries between monday 00h00 of the current week and sunday 23h59 of the current week**
+##### Sync all Toggl entries between monday 00h00 of the current week and sunday 23h59 of the current week

 ```bash
 toji sync week
 ```

-**sync all Toggl entries between last tuesday at 00h00 and last thursday at 23h59 (you can not invoke this on tue, wednesday or thursday of course since `end` would be before `start`)**
+##### Sync all Toggl entries between last tuesday at 00h00 and last thursday at 23h59

+You can not execute this on tuesdays, wednesdays or thursdays of course since `end` would be before `start`.

 ```bash
 toji sync tuesday --to thursday
 ```

-**same as above**
+##### Same as above

 ```
 toji sync tue --to thu
 ```

-**sync all Toggl entries between last march 12th 2020 at noon and last tuesday at 23h59**
+##### Sync all Toggl entries between last march 12th 2020 at noon and last tuesday at 23h59

 ```
 toji sync 202004121200 --to tue
 ```

-When symbolic datespecs (e.g. `week`, `yesterday`, ...) are used, the generated date depends on context. the start date is 00:00 in the first day of the period. if used in to, it will be the 23:59 in the last day of the period. if -to is omitted, the first value is implied (e.g. `toji sync yesterday` is equivalent to `toji sync yesterday -to yesterday`)

 ## Caveats